 British company Madison has been expanding its clothing range over the years and the Protec Waterproof jacket is fit for regular commuting cycling.
 It’s made from a fully taped fabric that is waterproof and windproof, and has vents for extra cooling on warmer days.
 A tailored fit with articulated arms increases the fit comfort and there is lots of reflective print.

-A staple of Scottish clothing brand Endura’s commuting range for a few years, the Luminite II uses a 2.5 layer waterproof fabric with fully taped seams.
+A staple of Scottish clothing brand Endura’s commuting range for a few years, the latest round-town incarnation of the Luminite uses a 2.5 layer waterproof fabric with fully taped seams.
 It’s generous cut so you can get some layers underneath for extra insulation.
-You get a smattering of pockets, loads of reflective stripes and logos, and the inclusion of the Luminite LED in a small window at the back of the jacket.
+You get a smattering of pockets, loads of reflective stripes and logos.
 It’s available in a men and women’s version and a choice of colours if you don’t want yellow.

 Gore-Tex is often held up as the benchmark waterproof fabric, and this one is feature-packed with a stow-away hood in the collar, chest pocket, adjustable cuffs and waist hem, and lots of reflective detailing.
 It's cut to a casual fit—more a jacket than a race cape—so you can fit civilian clothes under it.
 If you want something sportier, check out the £164.99 Gore Wear C7 Gore-Tex Active.

-Altura uses its own Shield Evo fabric to provide a fully waterproof with 360-degree reflectivity to ensure you stand out at all times.
+Altura uses waterproof fabric with trim that provides reflectivity to ensure you stand out at all times.
 The two-layer fabric has a soft touch and it’s breathable so you shouldn’t overheat.
 There are put and yoke draft vents to help remove any excess heat buildup.
-As is increasingly common on commuting jackets, there’s an integrated i-Lume flashing LED rear light.

-Rapha’s autumn and winter range includes the Core Jacket, showing that even the high priests of coffee shop cool are prepared to go day-glo nerd when necessary.
-It’s a lightweight and showerproof jacket aimed at city cyclists and commuters that want a top that will keep them dry or stop the wind, while also being able to pack down into its own pocket, so it can live in a rucksack without taking up much space or adding weight, so it’s always ready for when you need it.
+Rapha’s autumn and winter range includes the Commuter Jacket, showing that even the high priests of coffee shop cool are prepared to go day-glo nerd when necessary.
+It’s a waterproof jacket aimed at city cyclists and commuters that want a top that will keep them dry or stop the wind, while also being able to pack down into a pocket, so it can live in a rucksack without taking up much space or adding weight, so it’s always ready for when you need it.

 Saving the most expensive for last, this Castelli Raddoppia jacket has a performance focused fit and shape and is made from Gore Windstopper X-Fast material, which is windproof and water resistant; it’ll keep you dry in a shower but not a prolonged downpour.
 This is a jacket for keeping you warm rather than dry and Castelli says the insulation level is similar to its excellent Espresso jacket.
 There are two big reflective panels across the front and back with reflective sleeve logos.